UAE: Taking public bus to go from one emirate to another? How to plan your trip

 The RTA routes E100 and E101 seamlessly connect Dubai and Abu Dhabi.

-The SRTA route 117R connects Abu Dhabi to a number of stops within Sharjah, at a fare of AED30.
+The SRTA route 117R connects Abu Dhabi to a number of stops within Sharjah, at a fare of Dh30.

 To further plan your intercity journey from Abu Dhabi, visit https://darbi.itc.gov.ae/